 The first four terms on the right hand side are the four exogenous shifters in our model.
-The fifth term is the tradeables price index P. The price index of tradeables in a location exclusively embodies the geography of a location with respect to all other locations because it is the only term that incorporates bilateral trade costs.
-Lastly, as our model does not imply the above relation in closed form, we include an error term ζ .
+The fifth term is the tradeables price index P. The price index of tradeables in a location exclusively contains information on the geographic position of that location with respect to all other locations because it is the only term that incorporates bilateral trade costs.
+Lastly, as our model does not imply the above relation in closed form, we include an error term $\zeta$ .